Looking for instructions on how to play a game of “War”, the card game?

 Great!
-You’ve come to the right place.
+You’ve come to the right place on how to learn this classic 2-player card game!

 Though mainly a game of luck, this game of cards can have a lot of fun moments that will keep you and your friends laughing throughout the game.